JoeCourtneyW/R6J/README.md

 Version 1.0

 ## Adding R6J to your project
-TODO
+TODO: Add the project to the maven central repo

 ## Using the API
-To begin, you must grab an instance of the R6J class, from there, you can query for players and grab their main.stats
+To begin, you must grab an instance of the R6J class, from there, you can query for players and grab their stats

 ```Java
 public class Example {